 Lastly, if your purse or wallet was stolen or someone seems to have misappropriated your personal data – such as your social security card/number, or driver’s license, etc. – you need to immediately file a police report with your local police department.

-- someone used my ssn to file taxes
+- what if someone uses my ssn to file taxes

-- someone used my social security number to file taxes
+- what do i do if someone used my social to file their taxes

-- what to do if someone filed my taxes
+- what to do if someone has tried to file taxes under your ss #